One dead after police fire on protesters in Sri Lanka amid bailout talks with IMF | Law-Order

 Sri Lankan police fired live ammunition to scatter protesters on Tuesday, killing one person and injuring a dozen more, as the country sought rapid financial assistance from the International Monetary Fund (IMF) to ease a worsening economic crisis.

-The deceased person had likely been shot, Priyangani told Reuters.
+The deceased person - the first fatality since the largely peaceful protests began last month - had likely been shot, Priyangani told Reuters.
 "We are suspecting gunshot injuries but need a post-mortem to confirm the exact cause of death."
 Disturbances erupted after police asked protesters to move away from a key railway line which they had blocked for hours, police spokesman Nalin Thalduwa said.

-"To control the situation police fired at the protesters, which injured several protesters," Thalduwa told Reuters.
+"To control the situation, police fired at the protesters," Thalduwa told Reuters.
 "Several injured policemen have also been hospitalised," he said, adding live ammunition and tear gas had been used to repel a crowd pelting stones and other objects.
 "Police are still in the area and attempting to restore calm."

+Some rights groups and foreign diplomats called for restraint and condemned the violence in Rambukkana, where police imposed a curfew late on Tuesday.
+"A full, transparent investigation is essential & the people's right to peaceful protest must be upheld," the U.S. Ambassador to Sri Lanka, Julie Chung, said in a tweet.

 Analysts have flagged political instability as a serious risk as Sri Lanka looks to negotiate a loan programme from the IMF, with a delegation headed by Finance Minister Ali Sabry kicking off formal talks in Washington on Monday.
 The government is looking for assistance to help top up its reserves and attract bridge financing to pay for essential imports of fuel, food and medicines.